-If you're a real coffee lover chances are you’ve already stumbled upon the AeroPress coffee maker or at the very least heard of the AeroPress, IF you haven’t where have you been?
+If you’re a real coffee lover chances are you’ve already stumbled upon the AeroPress coffee maker or at the very least heard of the AeroPress, if you haven’t where have you been?
 The AeroPress is a large coffee making syringe that produces an “espresso like” coffee using pressure and pure muscle power.
-The resulting coffee is great drunk on its own, or it can be used as a base for other coffee concoctions.
+The resulting coffee is great on its own, or it can be used as a base for other coffee concoctions.

 Now the standard AeroPress kit that you can pick up from Amazon or at your local store comes supplied with a pack of 350 paper filters, a coffee scoop, and a stirrer along with a few other parts.
 The paper filters are great, but after a while, you’ll probably start thinking (like I did) whether using an AeroPress metal filter is going to produce a better tasting cup and save you money in the long run.